eric-cobb/es-security-demo/README.md

    * Binary Executed from Shared Memory Directory
    * Sensitive Files Compression
    * Threat Intel URL Indicator Match (optional)
+   * Endpoint Security (Elastic Defend) with the following settings:
+      * All protection and event collections enabled and in "prevent" mode except "Malicious behavior protections" can be set to "detect" mode.

 3. First let's set up the demo environment with `demo_setup.sh` before kicking off the detection triggers:
 ```sh